 For all but two long-distance trains, the café is between the coach and sleeper cars or the coach and dining cars.

-The City of New Orleans and Texas Eagle have a cafe on the upper level of the food car called the Cross Country Cafe.
+The City of New Orleans and the Texas Eagle have a café called Cross Country Café, located on the upper level of the food car.

 Amtrak Café Car Wrap-Up & FAQs